CarlHaze/React-Node-MongoApp/README.md

 React is a front end libary that lets us break down our code into componenets

 Installed a bunch of packages to help with conversions and utalisation of react

     npm install react react-dom @babel/core @babel/preset-react babel-loader webpack webpack-cli webpack-node-externals npm-run-all

 webpack is the important part here it will bundle up the JSX convert it into regular JavaScript that web browser will understand need to create a file in the root for webpack to work and so we can tell it what to do

     webpack.config.js

 added script to package.json this will watch for client side changes, anytime is a change it will rebundle for us

     "ourwebpack": "webpack --watch"

 added script so that we can run both commands for watching changes

     "dev":"run-p ourserver ourwebpack"

 to test this works we will run

     npm run dev

 ## Axios
 Installing yet more packages, this one is to help with fetching, not really needed for loading or retreving data but helps with sending data

     npm install axios

 ## HTML CSS
-just templates used Bootstrap.css and own css file
+just templates used Bootstrap.css and own css file added Material-UI for stuff

 ## Security Adding password protection to Admin and other urls on my webpage
 creating some custom middleware functionality we will only call next once parameters have been meet